How Do You Attract More Clients?

 "Consumers use lawyers at critical life moments and when they feel at their most vulnerable; the advice they receive in these situations can have major financial and personal consequences."
 (Quality in Legal Services, The Legal Services Consumer Panel)

 All the places where you can explain things are best managed to form a coherent pathway.
-This makes things easier for clients to make decisions, and therefore firms gain clear-minded, committed and co-operative clients.
+This makes things easier for clients to make decisions, and therefore your firm gains more clear-minded, committed and co-operative clients.

 What is a Client-Attracting Pathway?